 Critics of harmful wizardly magic include some noteworthy philosophers, stoics, and Epicureans.

-If a wizard has access to an arcane library, it is possible to use a crafting check to gain experience points based on scientific study.
+If a Mage has access to an arcane library, it is possible to use a crafting check to gain experience points based on scientific study.